malloc47/malloc47.github.com/research/index.md

 # Code

-- I maintain [Ratio Contour][16], a graph-driven contour grouping altorithm developed at the computer vision lab.
+- I maintain [Ratio Contour][16], a graph-driven contour grouping algorithm developed at the computer vision lab.

 - An old version of my dissertation work on materials volume segmentation is available [here][17].
 A much cleaner version is forthcoming.

-- Some of my work on [Sapheos][18], a document image analysis project for acient manuscripts, is available [here][19].
+- Some of my work on [Sapheos][18], a document image analysis project for ancient manuscripts, is available [here][19].

 # Papers